 Diagnostic Wax-Up Fabrication: Pre-Restorative Treatment and Ortho

-If the DWU is completed after the patient accepts the treatment plan, the timing of its fabrication is dependent on the treatment proposed and its phasing or sequencing.
-The DWU is used to confirm that the outcome of the planned treatment is achievable and to make treatment aids such as preparation reduction guides, stents, provisional restorations and surgical guides.
+If the DWU is completed after the patient accepts the treatment plan, its fabrication timing depends on the treatment proposed and its phasing or sequencing.
+The DWU is used to confirm that the outcome of the planned treatment is achievable and to make treatment aids such as preparation reduction guides, stents, provisional restorations, and surgical guides.

 The DWU can be fabricated: